srg-imperial/covrig/README.md

 This can be used to analyse buggy code coverage.
 Running this on a list of bug fixing revisions is intuitively similar to running the previous script on a list of revisions introducing the respective bugs.

 ---
+Differential Coverage
+---
+To get differential coverage information, run `utils/diffcov.sh`.
+Example: `utils/diffcov.sh apr remotedata/apr/coverage/ 886b908 8fb7fa4`
+A quicker script if your file structure is correct is `utils/diffcov_runner.sh`, but the contents of which should make sense.

+---
 Tests
 ---
 You can find the tests used by the Github CI in `tests/`.
 These can be run locally with `./tests/runtests.sh`.